getoutreach/extensibility-sdk/docs/configuration.md

 ## Manifest configuration definition

-The manifest has to have a configuration section that will describe the Outreach app's values add-on needs to initialize.
+The manifest has to have a configuration section that will describe the Outreach app's values application needs to initialize.

 The configuration section contains zero or more configuration items.

 ### Example configuration section

-Let's look at an example of an add-on that requires Outreach users to visit the add-on creator web site and obtain their client id, key, and secret for accessing add-on creator APIs.
-Those values add-on expects Outreach to provide during the add-on initialization, so add-on can use them to access its APIs in the context of Outreach user.
+Let's look at an example of an application that requires Outreach users to visit the application owner web site and obtain their client id, key, and secret for accessing application creator APIs.
+Those values application expects Outreach to provide during the application initialization, so application can use them to access its APIs in the context of Outreach user.

-The add-on creator will add a config section into the manifest with three configuration items to achieve this.
+The application owner will add a config section into the manifest with three configuration items to achieve this.

 ```json
 manifest: {